Constitution & Bylaws

 Section 10: Board of Directors shall have the power to act on behalf of the

 membership when NCJCEP is not in session as long as doing so does not compromise the integrity of the constitution and bylaws.

 Section 11: Officer at Large: The Officer at Large serves as a voting member of the Executive Board as a representative from their association.
 The Officer at Large will serve as the Chair of the Recognition and Awards Committee.

 ARTICLE V: ELECTIONS

-Section 1: Offices of the Executive Committee: Past-President, President, President-Elect, Secretary, Treasurer, Parliamentarian and Webmaster shall rotate according the schedule outlined in Appendix B (at the end of the constitution and bylaws).
+Section 1: Offices of the Executive Committee: Past-President, President, President-Elect, Secretary, Treasurer, Parliamentarian, Webmaster, and Officer at Large shall rotate according to the schedule outlined in Appendix B (at the end of the constitution and bylaws).
 Member associations will rotate up the list one level annually.
 The association holding the Past-President position will rotate to the bottom of the list.
-This shall be the established rotation for future year.
+This shall be the established rotation for the future year.
 This list will be synchronously updated upon acceptance of member associations.
 One representative from each member association must be included on the Executive Committee.
 In order to accommodate new association membership, officer or member-at-large positions will be created at the discretion of the Board of Directors.

 Section 5: Member associations shall be responsible for filling any vacancies that occur on the Executive Committee and/or Board of Directors in the rotation slot they currently hold.